 When all objects are sewn on pages you may start putting your book together.

-NOTE: Leave opening on both sides, right and left, it will be much easier to turn it on the right side.
+NOTE: Leave an opening on both sides, right and left, it will be much easier to turn it on the right side.

-Repeat with the rest rectangle pages using the same steps.
+5. Repeat with the rest rectangle pages using the same steps.

-Finally, stack up all sewn pages and bind them together.
+6. Finally, stack up all sewn pages and bind them together.
 Ironed crease marks are where you need to sew the book together.
 Use reinforced stitch.

 Hope this was useful to you.
-However, if you need more detailed instructions, with step by step photos, you may get them with one of my baby book sewing patterns: Nature baby book and Things that move.
+However, if you need sewing patterns with more detailed instructions (and step by step photos), you may get them with one of my baby book sewing patterns:

-Copyright © 2018 Lily Zunic
+Copyright © 2023 Lily Zunic